 Color mouse information

-color mouse information about tame mouse and mice The tame colored mouse comes from the house mouse (Mus musculus).
-Mice are originally from Asia, but thanks to man they have traveled all over the world and ended up in every corner.
-The link between humans and mice goes back a long way, because before the era these clever animals were kept as pets.
+The domestic color mouse comes from the house mouse (Mus musculus).
+Mice originally come from Asia, but thanks to humans they have traveled all over the world and ended up in every corner.
+The bond between humans and mice goes back a long way, because these smart animals have been kept as pets since before the Common Era.

 Body weight: 20 to 40 g